babashka/cli/README.md

 In babashka CLI, subcommands and options get completion support out of the box.
-Descriptions come from the same `:desc` (options) and `:doc` (subcommands) you're already using for `--help`, and are shown by `zsh`, `fish` and `powershell`.
-Currently bash integration completes values but does not show the descriptions.
+Descriptions come from the same `:desc` (options) and `:doc` (subcommands) you're already using for `--help`. `zsh` and `fish` show them inline. `powershell` shows them in menu-completion mode, which you enable with `Set-PSReadLineKeyHandler -Key Tab -Function MenuComplete`.
+Currently bash completes values but does not show descriptions.
 A `:no-doc` subcommand or option is hidden.
 Options that already appeared are filtered out of suggestions, except repeatable options (e.g. `:coerce [:string]`).